forcepusher/forcepusher/README.md

-Projects in my repos done with the help of "AI" (Average Intelligence) tools have "Sloppy" in their name.
+Projects in my repos done with the help of Average Intelligence tools have "Sloppy" in their name.
 Others never touched.

 "AI" is a great to get stuff done fast, but it's dum as hell and have to be very carefully guided.
 Some people [compare it to a parrot](https://www.youtube.com/watch?v=p22QeLNHvlc) with a gigantic memory facerolling on the keyboard.